agsb/jelly/documents/CircuitDesign.md

 One eeprom AT28C16, U1, takes Q0-Q3 from U8 as A0-A3 and Q4-Q7 from U4 as A4-A7, U1 gives D0-D7.
 The D0-D3 as C0-C3, D4-D7 as T0-T3, as lines for circuits.

-This circuit is used to translate a byte as finite state machine steps.
+This circuit is used to translate a byte as finite state machine (FSM) steps.

 It is used for opcode and microcode lookup, address A0-A3 are used for up 16 steps micro-code, A4-A7 for define 16 op-code, A8 selected by zero circuit detector, A9 selected by toggle a flip-flop as mode code or loop, _A10 is not used_.

-The M0-M3 are used to select math operation, the T0-T3 are used to signals outside Jelly, both controls signals inside Jelly.
+The nibbles M0-M3 and T0-T3 are used to select math operation and control signals inside and outside Jelly.

 ### Math Lookups and Decoder